REAL ESTATE EXPERIENCE

 Above: contractors dig out dry rotted plywood.
 Next three photos show the large staircase near the pool entrance.
 It lacked flashing, so water got in over many years, causing dry rot.
 The entire structure was gutted and replaced.

-A look at the underside of the 215 bridge.
+A look at the underside of the tile sidewalk.

 How it looked up top after they rebuilt the dry rotted framing.

 More photos of the completed upstairs walkways, January 2012.